 The Reva Daniels Metzinger Endowed Scholarships for Economics Majors are awarded to undergraduate students majoring in Economics who have achieved academic excellence in their field of study.
 Successful applicants are expected to have completed at least three core courses and to have demonstrated excellence through a challenging curriculum, including upper division economics electives.
 For the Spring Semester 2025, up to two Metzinger Scholarships may be awarded.

-The Bill Peterson Endowed Scholarship for Distinguished Economics Majors
+The William Peterson Endowed Scholarship for Distinguished Economics Majors

-The Bill Peterson Endowed Scholarship for Economics Majors is awarded to undergraduate students majoring in Economics who have achieved academic excellence in their field of study and graduated from high school with honors.
+The William Peterson Endowed Scholarship for Distinguished Economics Majors is awarded to undergraduate students majoring in economics who have achieved excellence in their field of study and graduated from high school with honors.
 Successful applicants are expected to have completed at least three core courses and to have demonstrated excellence through a challenging curriculum, including upper division economics electives.
-One Peterson scholarship is available in Spring 2025.

 Ms. Julie Phillips